 The Vaikom Satyagraha, a historic nonviolent agitation that began in March 1924, sought to secure the right of lower caste members to walk on the roads leading to the Vaikom Temple in Travancore.
 Led by Indian National Congress leaders, particularly George Joseph (Rosappu Dorai), and inspired by Hindu reformer Shree Narayana Guru, the movement aimed to abolish untouchability and allow Dalits entry into temples.

-Although EV Ramasamy Naicker (Periyar) had minimal involvement—attending only one event during the year-long protest—he is credited in Tamil Nadu as a central figure.
-School textbooks refer to him as the “Vaikom Warrior,” despite historical evidence showing that he was not the leader.
-Meanwhile, Rosappu Dorai remains largely unrecognized, and the Dravidar Kazhagam has promoted Periyar as the hero of the struggle, despite his limited role.
+Although EV Ramasamy Naicker (Periyar) had minimal involvement—attending only one event during the year-long protest—he is credited as a central figure in Tamil Nadu.
+School textbooks refer to him as the “Vaikom Warrior” despite historical evidence showing he was not the leader.
+Meanwhile, Rosappu Dorai remains unrecognised mainly, and the Dravidar Kazhagam has promoted Periyar as the hero of the struggle despite his limited role.